-Senate GOP's effort to shut Warren up backfires
+Silencing Elizabeth Warren backfires on Senate GOP

 "They can shut me up, but they can't change the truth," Warren later told CNN's Don Lemon.

-Sessions -- now an Alabama senator -- is Trump's nominee for attorney general.
-Warren opposes him, and cited King's letter to members of the Senate Judiciary Committee in 1986.
-"Mr. Sessions has used the awesome power of his office to chill the free exercise of the vote by black citizens in the district he now seeks to serve as a federal judge," King wrote then.

-Republicans cried foul -- charging that Warren violated Senate rules against impugning another senator.
-A party-line vote upheld that decision, turning what could have been an ordinary late-night partisan floor speech for C-SPAN devotees into a national story.
+The moment immediately galvanized the Democratic base.
+Weeks after the women's marches around the country turned out droves of anti-Trump protesters, Warren -- silenced by male senators for attempting to read a letter from a civil rights icon -- had given those women a new rallying point.

+Adding fuel to the backlash, supporters noted the apparent hypocrisy that Warren's male colleagues were able to read from the letter uninterrupted.
+Sen. Mark Udall read the letter to enter it into the congressional record Wednesday morning and Sen. Jeff Merkley was allowed to read from King's letter Tuesday night, though he couched his remarks as only reading portions of the letter and with the context to be in line with Senate rules.

-It means Warren is now forbidden from participating in the floor debate over Sessions' nomination ahead of a confirmation vote expected Wednesday.
+Warren is now forbidden from participating in the floor debate over Sessions' nomination ahead of a confirmation vote expected Wednesday.

+"I literally can't be recognized on the floor of the Senate," she told Lemon.
+"I have become a nonperson during the discussion of Jeff Sessions."

+Senate Majority Leader Mitch McConnell defended evoking Rule 19, a rarely evoked chamber regulation that prohibits senators from impugning each other.

 "She was warned.
 She was given an explanation.
-Nevertheless, she persisted," Senate Majority Leader Mitch McConnell, R-Kentucky, said on the Senate floor.

-The line was an instant classic -- the kind liberals envision being replayed ad nauseum in TV ads in a future presidential campaign.
+Nevertheless, she persisted," the Kentucky Republican said on the Senate floor, delivering an instantly classic line -- the kind liberals imagine being replayed ad nauseum in TV ads in a future presidential campaign.

-And it couldn't have come at a better time for Warren, who is up for re-election in 2018.
+It couldn't have come at a better time for Warren, who is up for re-election in 2018.
 On Tuesday, she announced she hired an aide who is an expert on national security, a move that could help burnish her expertise in that area, as well as the publication of a new book, which will become available in April.

 Liberals had been frustrated with Warren's vote in committee in favor of Ben Carson, Trump's nominee for secretary of Housing and Urban Development.